Thirty years ago I left Montreal with the kind of longing you pack away but never leave behind.

 It’s helpful to forget a little.
 Now I have a daughter having her own love affair with this magical city.
 Life on campus is as charmed as ever.
 McGill Homecoming twinkled for a weekend of memories.
 Can you go back?

-Imagine the fun when Mom and Dad are invited to visit an evening gathering millennials refer to as a pre (a noun and a verb.
+Imagine the hijinks when Mom and Dad are invited to visit a gathering millennials refer to as a pre (a noun and a verb.
 Handy!)
 Ignore the Dr. Seuss lean on the stairs; red for McGill, red for dangerous, red for come on up and you’ll have the time of your lives.

 Once inside, Peter and I did our best to pretend for a few magic minutes that you can indeed go back.
-Don’t believe the urban myths: being around gorgeous college kids is a trip.
+Being around gorgeous college kids is a trip.
 These kids inspire me.
-I’m not sure they’d beat me at Twister but they have their own agendas.
-Watch out, world!
+They may not beat me at Twister though, however grand their agendas.

 Thirty minutes in, and we know it’s time for our exit.
-Parents that don’t are destined for the Ridiculous Corner, sharing burps with Belushi.
+Parents who linger are destined for the Ridiculous Corner, sharing burps with Belushi.

 This is a tough school.
 McGill continues to rank in one international poll after another.

 Montreal is chock-a-block with dazzling eateries and historic diners; festivals for hipsters and everyone else too.
-There is great pride here, and a pace set permanently to fun.
+There is great pride here, and a pace set permanently to We-Know-the-Secret- to-Life in these parts.
 Don’t bother booking a restaurant dinner time before 9pm.
 You might be the only one in the place.
 This town has shifted the clock and students are the biggest beneficiaries.

 Any trip to Montreal should include a trek up Mont Royal.
 No building structure is permitted taller than this gorgeous backdrop; a regular for Peter and I—we shared one year together at McGill (his last, my first)—and we took Lucy along to some of our secret spots.
-Dogs keep secrets.*
+Dogs keep secrets, don’t they? *

 Until the end of this month, Sherbooke street is especially vibrant, thanks to this installation, created by the Museum of Fine Arts to mark the city’s 375th anniversary, the 50th anniversary of Expo 67, and of course, Canada’s 150.
 Peter couldn’t resist showing off his flag IQ every time we crossed Sherbrooke.
 Once a trivia master, always a trivia master.